The Core Thesis

 If we want users to activate at the speed of the product, we must dismantle the academy silo, consolidate the fragmented help docs, and rebuild enablement around three core pillars:

-Crucially, unlike a generic support widget that just deflects a ticket, a module-first engine captures intent.
-It invisibly tracks which atomic answers your users interact with, giving your CS team hard data on product adoption without ever forcing the user to formally “complete a course.”
+Crucially, unlike a generic support widget, a module-first engine captures intent.
+It tracks which answers your users seek, giving your CS team data on product adoption without forcing users to “complete a course.”

 The Obvious Conclusion